berachain/docs/apps/core/content/learn/dapps/bend.md

 Berachain's native stablecoin [`$HONEY`](/learn/pol/tokens/honey), serves as the primary and exclusive token available for borrowing.

-In addition, Bend is an implementation of [Proof-of-Liquidity Reward Vaults](/learn/pol/rewardvaults) which which allows borrowers to become eligible to receive [`$BGT`](/learn/pol/tokens/bgt) emissions.
+In addition, Bend is an implementation of [Proof-of-Liquidity Reward Vaults](/learn/pol/rewardvaults) which allows borrowers to become eligible to receive [`$BGT`](/learn/pol/tokens/bgt) emissions.
 It also demonstrates how PoL can incentivize users to take different types of liquidity actions with dApps.

 > To learn more, check out the <a :href="config.websites.docsBend.name">{{config.websites.docsBend.name}}</a>.